rayference/pinttrs/docs/usage.rst

    >>> MyClass(1.0)
    MyClass(field=1.0 m)

-When initialising a context or registering additional units to it, units can be directly passed and will be turned into generators automatically:
+When initializing a context or registering additional units to it, units can be directly passed and will be turned into generators automatically:

 .. doctest::